Cyrille37/bootstrap-duallistbox/README.md

 - `bootstrap2Compatible`, defaults to `false`, set this to `true` if you want graphic compatibility with Bootstrap 2.
 - `bootstrap3Compatible`, defaults to `false`, set this to `true` if you want graphic compatibility with Bootstrap 3.
 - `filterTextClear`, defaults to `'show all'`, is the text for the "Show All" button.
+- `filterBtnClass`, defaults to `'btn btn-sm btn-outline-secondary'`, is the css class for the "Show All" button.
 - `filterPlaceHolder`, defaults to `'Filter'`, is the placeholder for the `input` element for filtering elements.
+- `btnClass`, default to `'btn-outline-secondary'`, is css class for move and remove button.
 - `moveSelectedLabel`, defaults to `'Move selected'`, is the label for the "Move Selected" button.
 - `moveAllLabel`, defaults to `'Move all'`, is the label for the "Move All" button.
 - `removeSelectedLabel`, defaults to `'Remove selected'`, is the label for the "Remove Selected" button.